Charles-1791/knowledge_base/programming_language_notes/cpp_notes.md

 ## About Class/Struct
 ### Memory Layout
 #### Member functions
-All member functions are compiled into machine instructions and stored at fixed addresses, specifically a read-only area called `.text`.
-The rationale is simple, enable sharing among instances of the same class.
+All member functions are compiled into machine instructions and stored at fixed addresses, typically in a read-only section called `.text`.
+This design allows instances of the same class to share the same function code, avoiding duplication and improving memory efficiency.

 #### Member variable
-A non-static member variable is stored in the instance itself, so it can be on stack or heap.
+Since a non-static member variable is stored in the instance itself, it can be on stack or heap.

 #### Non-Const Static Member
 If initialized, it is stored in the `.data` segment, otherwise, it is initialized in `.bss` segment.